run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 !!!
 Notes
     * Kubernetes [recommends](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/configure-cgroup-driver/){target=_blank} the usage of the `systemd` as the [container runtime cgroup driver](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#docker){target=_blank}.
 Kubernetes 1.22 and above defaults to `systemd`.
     * Run:ai 2.8 or earlier Supports Kubernetes [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/){target=_blank} if used.
 Pod Security Policy is deprecated and will be removed from Kubernetes 1.25.
 As such, Run:ai has removed support for PSP in Run:ai 2.9
-### NVIDIA
+### NVIDIA GPU Operator

-Run:ai requires NVIDIA GPU Operator version 1.9 or 22.9.
-The interim versions (1.10 and 1.11) have a documented issue as per the note below.
+Run:ai requires the NVIDIA GPU Operator to be installed and running on your cluster.

-!!!
-Important
-    NVIDIA GPU Operator has a bug that affects metrics and scheduling.
-The bug affects NVIDIA GPU Operator versions 1.10 and 1.11 but does not exist in 1.9 and is resolved in 22.9.0.
-For more details see [NVIDIA bug report](https://github.com/NVIDIA/gpu-feature-discovery/issues/26){target=_blank}.
+#### Supported Versions

+Run:ai v2.9 is compatible with the following specific versions of the NVIDIA GPU Operator only:

+- 1.9
+- 22.9.0

+#### Unsupported Versions

+Run:ai does not currently support any of the following:

+Interim versions (1.10 and 1.11) of the NVIDIA GPU Operator due to documented issues.
+Versions above 22.9.0, including 22.9.1.
+Testing revealed incompatibility with this version.

 === "On Prem"
     Follow the [Getting Started guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#install-nvidia-gpu-operator){target=blank} to install the __NVIDIA GPU Operator__.